pachadotdev/hansen/README.md

 <!-- badges: end -->

+## Overview

 The goal of hansen is to provide the datasets used in the exercises of the book *Econometrics* by Bruce E. Hansen following the Tidy Data principles.

+The datasets were already processed and tidied following the steps in the original code by Professor Hansen.
+The goal is to go directly to writing functions in C++.

 ## Installation